kriegerlab/website/index.md

 ---
 ---

-We are a computational oncology group at Charité Berlin studying how tumours are organised, evolve, and respond to treatment.
+We are a computational group at Charité Berlin studying how tumours are organised, evolve, and respond to treatment.
 We combine **spatial and single-cell technologies, computational pathology, and machine learning** to connect molecular and cellular states with tissue morphology.
 Our goal is to determine which information is needed to make better clinical decisions for cancer patients.

 {% include section.html %}